rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>Whether or not the ring scanner should give a low battery indication.</p>
+Whether or not the ring scanner should give a low battery indication.
 ####Access